Astrid Lindgren's plays: Jul hos Pippi Långstrump

 Pippi decorates her Christmas tree.
 Later, Tommy and Annika visit Pippi.
 Tommy is surprised to see a Falukorv sausage on Pippi's Christmas tree, but Pippi believes it is a normal Christmas decoration.
 Then the children get their Christmas presents.
 Annika receives a doll while Tommy is gets a toy car.
 Pippi, on the other hand, is given a rubber mask with a ghost face by Tommy and Annika, which she would like to try out right away.
-However, when Tommy and Annika tell her that they have heard at school that many children in the world do not have enough food, Pippi wants to help these children.
+When Tommy and Annika tell her that they have heard at school that many children in the world do not have enough food, Pippi wants to help these children.
 She looks for her gold and puts it in her backpack to give to the children.
 This way, they are able to buy everything they need from the money.
 Pippi imagines a boy named Oskar who has nothing to eat and is very sorry for him.
-Then the three friends hear someone sneaking around Pippi's villa.
-It is Lur-Pelle who wants to steal Pippi's backpack with the gold.
+Then the three friends hear someone sneaking around Pippi's villa, who is revealed to be Lur-Pelle who wants to steal Pippi's backpack with the gold.
 Pippi scares him with the ghost mask.
-However, when Lur-Pelle hears about the poor, hungry children, he also wants to do something good for them and takes ten cents out of his pocket.
+When Lur-Pelle hears about the poor, hungry children, he also wants to do something good for them and takes ten cents out of his pocket.
 He gives the coins to Pippi so that she can give the money to the poor children.
 Then Pippi, Tommy, Annika and Lur-Pelle celebrate Christmas together.
 They dance around the Christmas tree and sing self-made Christmas carols.
 Afterwards the audience is asked to be as generous as Lur-Pelle and to donate something for the children in the world who are not doing so well.